omab/django-social-auth/README.rst

 ------
 OpenId
 ------
-OpenId support is simpler to implement than OAuth, by Google and Yahoo providers are supported by default, others are supported by POST method providing endpoint Url.
+OpenId_ support is simpler to implement than OAuth_.
+Google and Yahoo providers are supported by default, others are supported by POST method providing endpoint URL.

 -----
 OAuth
 -----
-OAuth communication demands a set of keys exchange to validate the client authenticity prior to user approbation.
+OAuth_ communication demands a set of keys exchange to validate the client authenticity prior to user approbation.
 Twitter, Facebook and Orkut facilitates these keys by application registration, see next sections for details.